ringcentral/ringcentral-api-docs/docs/analytics/index.md

 The Analytics API current supports creating two types of reports:

-1. The [Call Performance API](./performance/) aggregates the number of calls a user was on.
+1. The [Call Performance Aggregate API](./performance/) aggregates the number of calls a user was on.

-2. The [Timeline API](./timeline/) aggregates the time spent on call related metrics.
+2. The [Call Performance Timeline API](./timeline/) aggregates the time spent on call related metrics.

 These reports can be further broken down to get detailed reports by: